Gene Ronzani

-Eugene A. Ronzani (March 28, 1909 – September 12, 1975) was a professional football player and coach in the National Football League (NFL).
+Eugene A. Ronzani (March 28, 1909 – September 12, 1975) was an American professional football player and coach in the National Football League (NFL).
 He was the second head coach of the Green Bay Packers, from 1950 to 1953, and resigned with two games remaining in the 1953 season.

 A three-sport athlete at Marquette University, Ronzani earned nine varsity letters in college and was a backfield player in the NFL with the Chicago Bears for six seasons in the 1930s and two more in the mid-1940s.

 Early life

 Born and raised in Iron Mountain, Michigan in the state's Upper Peninsula, Ronzani's parents immigrated from Italy; his father Giovanni (John) arrived in 1898 and worked as miner and was naturalized in 1904.
 He was then able to send for his wife in Italy, Caterina Broglio Ronzani (Catherine), and their two oldest siblings.
 Five more children were born in Michigan, Gene was the fifth of the seven.
 He graduated from Iron Mountain High School in 1929, just across the state border with Wisconsin.
 Following two older brothers, he headed south to Milwaukee and enrolled at Marquette University.